 - Location of design studio (City & Province)

-Ensure all labelling is included as part of file names and on each individual image on CD submissions.
+Ensure all labelling is included as part of file names and on each individual image for submissions.

 E-mail ONE COMPLETE PDF FILE, including

 Email your documentation by the deadline to the Registrar, at firstname.lastname@example.org, and to your Coordinator.

 PDF files of 10MB or less can be e-mailed directly.

 Larger PDF files of up to 25MB, are to be sent via DropBox.

 The e-mail Subject Line & attached File Name should read as: